 - I don’t need to stay in a situation that’s not serving me

-- seasons change and it’s fine
+- Seasons change and it’s fine

 Even though this post is supposedly all about Zumba- it’s not about that at all!
 It’s a metaphor for life!

-And, this is making me wonder, what other lessons can I find in other everyday life experiences?
+This is making me wonder, what other lessons can I find in other everyday life experiences?
 I’m on the look out and maybe, as I encounter them I’ll share them with you.

 In fact, I have been thinking of starting some kind of resistance training… since, apparently, learning all about resistance is my thing.
 I wonder what I’ll learn from that!

-And before I go today… I just wanted to thank you for hanging out with me every Friday this month!
+Before I go today… I just wanted to thank you for hanging out with me every Friday this month!
 Can you believe we’ve had our weekly conversations together for a full month now?
 I have LOVED making these blog posts for you and I’ve appreciated all the amazing comments, feedback and support – thank you so much!